UEFA's regulations cover everything from what happens to the trophy to what numbers the players can wear.

 Any association which wins the competition three consecutive times or five times in total receives a special mark of recognition.
 Once a cycle of three successive wins or five in total has been completed, the association concerned starts a new cycle from zero.

 If two teams facing each other in their last group game are dead level, and draw, their position in the group is determined by a penalty shoot-out (unless there is another nation on the same number of points, in which case normal tie-break rules apply).

 If two or more teams who do not play their last group match against each other finish level on points, various criteria are used to separate them.
 Firstly, head-to-head record is considered before overall group comparison starts with goal difference.
-See Article 20.01 for full details.
+Even disciplinary points or national-team coefficient ranking could come into it.
+See Article 18.01 for full details.

 3. Try again

 If a match cannot start or cannot be played in full, it is, as a rule, played or completed on the next day, if possible at the same venue.
 This what exactly what happened last time when Denmark and Germany were unable to play their Rotterdam quarter-final due to heavy rain, and instead faced off the next afternoon.

 A match that was abandoned is continued from the minute at which it was interrupted (with the same scoreline, and with the ball in the same spot).
 Teams are allowed to change players for the rescheduled or resumed game (from those within their finals squad) with these exceptions:

 - Players suspended for, or sent off or substituted during, the original game cannot take part.